 If you are new to the University, we welcome you, and congratulate you on choosing St. John’s.
 If you are a current member of our community, you are already familiar with the unique environment that makes up St. John’s.
-The Office of Human Resources supports the University's Vincentian traditions, mission, vision and values, and aligns with the University’s forward-focused strategic priorities aimed at positioning the University to continue providing a diverse student body with access to a high quality education.
-We invite you to explore this Human Resources website, learn about our support for diversity and inclusion, find ways to engage with employees and students, and to contact a member of our team with any questions.
+The Office of Human Resources supports the University's Vincentian traditions, mission, vision and values, and its commitment to antiracism.
+We invite you to explore the Human Resources website, learn about our support for diversity and inclusion, find ways to engage with employees and students, and to contact a member of our team with any questions.

 Office of Human Resources

 The University Center, Suite C